wsbf/docs/MANUAL.md

 - Domains and Email Forwarding
 - Hardware Infrastructure
 - Files and Software Infrastructure
+- Miscellaneous Tasks
 - Troubleshooting

 ## Getting Started

 The role of the Computer Engineer is to maintain the station's computing resources, which include the website and studio software.
+The computer engineer should be able to work with remote file systems (Secure Shell), databases, and websites.
+Contact the previous engineer for password information.

 Here is a reference of programming languages that are used throughout WSBF:

 - [MySQL](https://dev.mysql.com): database query language
 - [PHP](http://php.net/manual/en): scripting language for server-side scripts